rcl9/Cypher-Z80-68000-Single-Board-Computer---Running-CPM-3-via-the-HxC-Floppy-Emulator/Readme.md

 loadsys.com     move.asm        rdisk3.asm      rldrbios.asm    rmac.com        scb.asm
 ```

-- In this GitHub repository I am providing my own versions of boot.asm, diskio3.asm and drvtbl.asm which I had modified back in the day for (1) Cypher/Sorcerer 8" floppies on drives A and B, (2) 80-track 5-1/4" Piped-Piper on drive C, (4) 40-track Morrow on drive D, (5) a RAM disk on drive E and (6) Two 11MB hard disk partitions on drives F and G.
+- In this GitHub repository I am providing my own versions of boot.asm, diskio3.asm, drvtbl.asm and hdisk3.asm which I had modified back in the day for (1) Cypher/Sorcerer 8" floppies on drives A and B, (2) 80-track 5-1/4" Piped-Piper on drive C, (4) 40-track Morrow on drive D, (5) a RAM disk on drive E and (6) Two 11MB hard disk partitions on drives F and G.

 - In the following explanation the files to be copied to/from the Windows environment will be first copied to the "tmp" sub-directory residing within the Yaze-AG home directory folder.